KosyanMedia/Aviasales-iOS-SDK-Core/README.md

 ```objc
 - (void)performWithDelegate:(id <AviasalesSDKPurchasePerformerDelegate>)delegate;
 ```
-Open web browser with link that would be received to delegate to provide user purchase form.
+Open link received by delegate in browser to provide user purchase form.

 ### 📺 Advertisement
 Aviasales SDK lets you generate additional revenue by displaying advertisement to your users.